kevinesg/gen1-starters-pokedex/README.md

 #
 The two main steps in generating your own dataset is (1) gathering images and (2) creating bounding boxes for each object within each image.

-Obviously you can use your own method of gathering images from the web, but in this project I used [Image Dataset Tool](https://pypi.org/project/idt/).
+You can use your own method of gathering images from the web.
+In this project I used [Image Dataset Tool](https://pypi.org/project/idt/).

 Then I used [labelImg](https://pypi.org/project/labelImg/) to create the bounding boxes for each image.
 I attached an image below on how it looks like when using labelImg.